ruselec/CarND-Advanced-Lane-Lines-P4/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The code for my identifing lane-line pixels includes a function called `window()`, which appears in the 8th code cell of the IPython notebook.
 To detect the lanes I calculated a histogram and used argmax to determine two peaks - one peak left of the midpoint and one peak right of the midpoint.
 Then I use sliding window method to find coordinates of pixels for left and right lines.
 After that I use np.polyfit to approximate each line by function of second order.
-Finally, I used a function 'gen_polygon', which appears in the 11th code cell of the IPython notebook and uses cv2.fillPoly to draw the lane on blank image.
+Finally, I used a function `gen_polygon()`, which appears in the 11th code cell of the IPython notebook and uses cv2.fillPoly to draw the lane on blank image.

 ![alt text][image12]